 Expand your knowledge of short and long texts that stoke students’ curiosities, inquiries, passions, and interests

-You'll leave this seminar with new knowledge and a digital resource handbook packed with valuable tips, tools, strategies, and protocols with ready-to-use examples of small group learning opportunities that can be put into action immediately, whether you are teaching in-person or online
+You’ll leave this seminar with new knowledge and a resource handbook packed with valuable tips, tools, strategies, and protocols with ready-to-use examples of small group learning opportunities that can be put into action immediately

 Outstanding Strategies You Can Use Immediately